 Monitoring a loved one using an Internet based home monitoring system can do that same job at a lesser cost.
 Home monitoring systems use sensors and cameras to relay videos and send alerts over the Internet enabling a family member to monitor their loved one remotely from their place of work on the computer or from the road on their mobile device.

 Many families loved ones' require assistance with the preparation of meals, be that in the shopping and planning for meals or in the heating and serving of meals for consumption.
 Services such as Meals on Wheels (MOW) offer subsidized meals that may cost less than it would to prepare meals for oneself and certainly cost less and are more nutritious than purchasing frozen meals.
 There are 1000s of MOW programs across the country, each with its own eligibility requirements and meal benefits.

 Alternatively, if paying for home care, one might ask a caregiver to prepare, label and refrigerate meals in advance for times when the care recipient is alone.
 Caregivers sometimes have downtime when looking after an elderly person and can perform double duty.

-The difference in the hourly rates caregivers charge, even in the same city or county can vary significantly.
-A MetLife study finds that within most geographic areas there is a 30% range in the hourly cost of home care.
+The difference in the hourly rates which caregivers charge can be significant even in the same city or county.
+A MetLife study found that within most geographic areas there is a 30% range in the hourly cost of home care.
 Admittedly, shopping around can be difficult and time-consuming.
-Fortunately, there are many free services that help individuals to find the best and most affordable care for their needs.
+However, there are many free services that help individuals to find the best and most affordable care for their needs.
 Get help finding the most affordable care in your area.